evgeniiegorov/LaplacE/README.md

 all files from 'R' folder.
 Also, you will find in 'to_run.R' file examples of using functions.

 #I/O of functions
-In folder 'man' I provide '.Rd' files for each function.
+In folder 'man' I provide both '.Rd' and '.pdf files for each function.